 Spotting the actual presence of moths in their 3 different forms requires vigilance – the eggs are tiny (typically c0.5mm long) and the moth larvae several millimetres long at first, but growing as they develop.
 The adult moth form is usually 1.5cm long and is obviously easier to spot in flight, but because it is also very small it is able to get into tight crevices in your clothing storage areas.
-Moths prefer to lay their eggs in dark, undisturbed areas – check corners of drawers and wardrobes, skirting boards and architraves etc. We have a number of photographs and detailed descriptions in our moth identification guides to assist you.
+Moths prefer to lay their eggs in dark, undisturbed areas – check corners of drawers and wardrobes, baseboards and architraves etc.

 With central heating being so common, signs of moth problems may present themselves at any time of the year with the breeding cycle being extended all year round.
 If the weather or your house is particularly cold at a particular time, it is merely likely to slow the lifecycle stages but extend the damaging larvae stage.

-To understand the best approach to controlling clothes moth damage, please read our 5 Steps to Moth Control.
+To understand the best approach to controlling clothes moth damage, please read our 10 Steps To Clothes Moth Prevention.

-The moths themselves have similar lifecycles to clothes moths – see our carpet moth identification guide for more details.
+The carpet moths themselves have similar moth life cycles to clothes moths – see our Carpet Moth Identification Guide for more details.
 The larvae may be difficult to spot in coloured carpet pile because they can take on the colour of the fibres that they have eaten.

-Food moths will typically find open packets of dried foodstuffs such as flour, cereal and grains and the larvae will be white or pick, possibly with a dark head depending on the particular variety of food moth (there are 3 types!) – see our food moth identification guide.
+Food moths will typically find open packets of dried foodstuffs - such as flour, cereal and grains and the larvae will be white or pink, possibly with a dark head depending on the particular variety of Pantry moth (there are 3 types!) – see our Pantry Moth Identification Guide.